Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Interactions.md

 If multiple Interactions are present on a single Binding or Action, then the Input System checks the Interactions in the order they are present on the Binding.
 The code example [above](#operation) illustrates this example.
 The Binding on the `fireAction` Action has two Interactions: `WithInteractions("tap;slowTap")`.
 The [tap](#tap) Interaction gets a first chance at interpreting the input from the Action.
 If the button is pressed, the Action calls the `Started` callback on the tap Interaction.
 If the user keeps holding the button, the tap Interaction times out, and the Action calls the [`Canceled`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_canceled) callback for the tap Interaction and starts processing the [slow tap](#slowtap) Interaction (which now receives a `Started` callback).

-At any one time, only one Interaction can be "driving" the action, i.e. gets to determine the action's current [`phase`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_phase).
-If an Interaction higher up in the stack cancels, Interactions lower down in the stack get a chance at taking over.
+At any one time, only one Interaction can be "driving" the action (that is, it gets to determine the action's current [`phase`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_phase)).
+If an Interaction higher up in the stack cancels, Interactions lower down in the stack can take over.

 ### Timeouts

-Interactions may require to wait a certain time for a specific input to occur or to not occur.
+Interactions might need to wait a certain time for a specific input to occur or to not occur.
 An example of this is the [Hold](#hold) interaction which, after a button is pressed, has to wait for a set [duration](../api/UnityEngine.InputSystem.Interactions.HoldInteraction.html#UnityEngine_InputSystem_Interactions_HoldInteraction_duration) until the "hold" is complete.
-To do this, an interaction will install a timeout using [`SetTimeout`](../api/UnityEngine.InputSystem.InputInteractionContext.html#UnityEngine_InputSystem_InputInteractionContext_SetTimeout_System_Single_).
+To do this, an interaction installs a timeout using [`SetTimeout`](../api/UnityEngine.InputSystem.InputInteractionContext.html#UnityEngine_InputSystem_InputInteractionContext_SetTimeout_System_Single_).

 It can be useful to know how much of a timeout is left for an interaction to complete.
-For example, you may want to display a bar in the UI that is charging up while the interaction is waiting to complete.
-You can query the percentage to which a timeout has completed using [`GetTimeoutCompletionPercentage`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_GetTimeoutCompletionPercentage_).
+For example, you might want to display a bar in the UI that is charging up while the interaction is waiting to complete.
+To query the percentage to which a timeout has completed, use [`GetTimeoutCompletionPercentage`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_GetTimeoutCompletionPercentage_).

 ```CSharp
 // Returns a value between 0 (inclusive) and 1 (inclusive).
 var warpActionCompletion = playerInput.actions["warp"].GetTimeoutCompletionPercentage();
 ```

 Note that each Interaction can have its own separate timeout (but only a single one at any one time).
-If [multiple interactions](#multiple-interactions-on-a-binding) are in effect, then [`GetTimeoutCompletionPercentage`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_GetTimeoutCompletionPercentage_) will use the timeout of only the one interaction that is currently driving the action.
+If [multiple interactions](#multiple-interactions-on-a-binding) are in effect, then [`GetTimeoutCompletionPercentage`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_GetTimeoutCompletionPercentage_) will only use the timeout of the one interaction that is currently driving the action.

-Some Interactions may involve multiple timeouts in succession.
+Some Interactions might involve multiple timeouts in succession.
 In this case, knowing only the completion of the currently running timeout (if any) is often not useful.
-An example is [`MultiTapInteraction`](../api/UnityEngine.InputSystem.Interactions.MultiTapInteraction.html) which involves a timeout on each individual tap as well as a timeout in-between taps.
+An example is [`MultiTapInteraction`](../api/UnityEngine.InputSystem.Interactions.MultiTapInteraction.html), which involves a timeout on each individual tap, as well as a timeout in-between taps.
 The Interaction is complete only after a full tap sequence has been performed.

-An Interaction can inform the Input System of the total time it will run timeouts for using [`SetTotalTimeoutCompletionTime`](../api/UnityEngine.InputSystem.InputInteractionContext.html#UnityEngine_InputSystem_InputInteractionContext_SetTotalTimeoutCompletionTime_System_Single_).
+An Interaction can use [`SetTotalTimeoutCompletionTime`](../api/UnityEngine.InputSystem.InputInteractionContext.html#UnityEngine_InputSystem_InputInteractionContext_SetTotalTimeoutCompletionTime_System_Single_) to inform the Input System of the total time it will run timeouts for.

 ## Using Interactions